monadplus/monadplus.github.io/about/index.md

 type: about
 ---

 My name is Arnau Abella.
 I'm a software engineer based in Barcelona (Spain).
 I have been developing software profesionally since 2017 and graduated as M.Sc. in Computer Science ([_"Distributed Complex Event Recognition"_](/assets/documents/thesis.pdf)) at [Universitat Politècnica de Catalunya](https://www.fib.upc.edu/) in 2022.
+Currently working in the area of distributed systems, microservices and cryptocurrencies on a large Rust team (+200 people).

 Professional projects:
 - Payment gateway